 Did you know that when trees and plants “sweat”, they can cool themselves and cool the surrounding air?
 According to NASA’s Earth Science Study, trees and plants go through a process called transpiration.
 Water and nutrients are taken up by plant roots from soil and delivered to the stem and leaves as part of photosynthesis.
 Some of the water drawn up through the roots exits the plant through pores or stomata in its leaves, hence the sweating.
-As this “sweat” evaporates, heat is removed from the air, thus providing a cooling effect.
+As this “sweat” evaporates, heat is removed from the air, which provides a cooling effect.

 Read on for a list of the top houseplants that can help keep your house cool during summer.

 1. Snake Plant (Sansevieria)

 With its high-water content, it transpires and releases cool, evaporated moisture into the air.
 It also gives off oxygen, keeping you cool during those hot summer nights.
 This striking succulent is also known for removing toxins from the air, such as benzene and formaldehyde.

 The more foliage a plant has and the bigger the leaves are, the more moisture it will release back into the air.
 Varieties that tend to thrive in humid environments will take in water through their roots and then release moisture through the pores on the underside of their leaves or fronds.

 One of the few trees that grow well indoors, this leafy tree helps to keep the air inside moist and cool.
 Opt for a tall trunk with a bushy top that could serve as a little forest canopy for other plants below or around it.
 Be sure to position your ficus in medium light so it can soak up the sun.